Facebook Advertising 101: The Complete Beginner Guide

 Introduction to Facebook advertising

-Facebook ads are paid messages from businesses that are positioned between normal (or organic) content that lives on your newsfeed.
+Facebook ads are paid advertising messages from businesses that are positioned between normal (or organic) content that lives on your newsfeed.

 To do this, advertisers create campaigns with specific goals (which we call objectives) and ads within those campaigns to help them reach those objectives.